Last update 12-05-2025

 Choice of Gas Supplier

-In the EU, you can choose the supplier you wish from among all the gas suppliers that offer their services in your area.
+You can choose the supplier of your choice from all those offering their services in your area.

-All consumers have the right to freely contract their gas supply from the supply company that they deem the most suited to their needs and interests.
+All consumers are free to take out a gas supply contract with the supply company they deem most suited to their needs and interests.

 Last resort tariff

-In general, the prices for the sale of natural gas are freely agreed upon between the consumer and the trader.
-However, as a means of protection for small consumers, certain last resort tariffs have been established, approved by the Ministry for Ecological Transition and the Demographic Challenge.
+In general, natural gas sales prices are agreed upon freely between the consumer and the supplier.
+However, as a protection measure for small consumers, a last resort tariff was established.
+This is approved every quarter by the Directorate General for Energy Policy and Mines under the Ministry for Ecological Transition and the Demographic Challenge.

-The last resort tariff can be used by the following consumers:
+The last resort tariff is available to the following consumers:

 Volver arriba